MayaLearning/automateK8/README.md

 Description of the first section what we are going to try and do.

-**✅ Step 1a: Download Terraform.**
+**✅ Step 1a: Terraform Setup.**
-Navigate to https://www.terraform.io/downloads.html and download the distrabution that matches the computer you are working with.

-**✅ Step 1b: Install Terraform.**
 In Linux we can simply add the hashicorp repositories so we can use our package manager to do the installation for us.
 Offical docs can be found [here](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started)

 ```bash
 curl -fsSL https://apt.releases.hashicorp.com/gpg | sudo apt-key add -